 Answer: There is a tendency to look at slavery as something of the past.
 But it is estimated that there are today over 27 million people in the world who are subject to slavery: forced labor, sex trade, inheritable property, etc. As those who have been redeemed from the slavery of sin, followers of Jesus Christ should be the foremost champions of ending human slavery in the world today.
 The question arises, though, why does the Bible not speak out strongly against slavery?
 Why does the Bible, in fact, seem to support the practice of human slavery?

 The slavery of the past few centuries was often based exclusively on skin color.
 In the United States, many black people were considered slaves because of their nationality; many slave owners truly believed black people to be inferior human beings.
-The Bible most definitely does condemn race-based slavery.
-Consider the slavery the Hebrews experienced when they were in Egypt.
-The Hebrews were slaves, not by choice, but because they were Hebrews (Exodus 13:14).
-The plagues God poured out on Egypt demonstrate how God feels about racial slavery (Exodus 7-11).
-So, yes, the Bible does condemn some forms of slavery.
-At the same time, the Bible does seem to allow for other forms.
+The Bible condemns race-based slavery in that it teaches that all men are created by God and made in His image (Genesis 1:27).
+At the same time, the Old Testament did allow for economic-based slavery and regulated it.
 The key issue is that the slavery the Bible allowed for in no way resembled the racial slavery that plagued our world in the past few centuries.

 Another crucial point is that the purpose of the Bible is to point the way to salvation, not to reform society.
 The Bible often approaches issues from the inside out.
 If a person experiences the love, mercy, and grace of God by receiving His salvation, God will reform his soul, changing the way he thinks and acts.
 A person who has experienced God’s gift of salvation and freedom from the slavery of sin, as God reforms his soul, will realize that enslaving another human being is wrong.
+He will see, with Paul, that a slave can be “a brother in the Lord” (Philemon 1:16).
 A person who has truly experienced God’s grace will in turn be gracious towards others.
 That would be the Bible’s prescription for ending slavery.

 © Copyright 2002-2014 Got Questions Ministries.